 The reality is this.
 Once the children become adults, the only way for them to not further suffer under the tyranny of a severely narcissistic parent is to move away from them.
 Creating physical separation, and thus limiting contact, from a parent might seem like a bad solution.
-But the alternative is to live a life of suffering.
-Remember, the narcissist doesn’t change.
-After all, he or she isn’t the wrongdoer or person with flaws… everyone else is.
+But the alternative is living a life of suffering.
+Remember, the narcissist will never change.
+After all, he or she isn’t the wrongdoer or person with flaws.
+Everyone else is.

 Finally, here is a quote I would like to share that was left in the comment section (scroll down) from a reader, Eve:

 “The narcissist has no conscience and no feelings for others, especially their own children.
 The only thing that matters is their own selfish ego– coercing, manipulating, causing chaos, and damaging lives everywhere they go.”

 Of course we know that kids aren’t generally aware of these dates and to reach out to loved ones, which is why they usually need a parent’s guidance.
 In a divorce, that means the parent with the child should help the child reach out to the other parent on these special days.
 However, a parent bent on minimizing or destroying the importance of their ex will place barricades up to keep the child from connecting to the other parent.
 It’s simply sick.